AndrewHaglund/blog/content/blog/2024/2023-Review.md

 ## Travel
 I visited Des Moines, IA, for a week every quarter for “in-person week” at work.
 My brother happened to live there which meant we could get dinner downtown or watch an episode of *The Sopranos* at his apartment.
 Those days are behind us now that he’s moved to Chicago.
 It reminds me to always take advantage of opportunities to see family.

-I went to Florida to visit sugar can growers in February.
+I went to Florida to visit sugar cane growers in February.
 The area was recovering from [Hurricane Ian](https://www.cnn.com/2022/09/30/us/hurricane-ian-fort-myers-beach-florida/index.html) and the destruction was awful.
 Fort Myers Beach was on a boil order.
 The hotel was underwater days before I checked-in.
 I spent a few hours walking the beach and marveled at collapsed hotels, restaurants, and homes.

 In May we went to Michigan for a high-school friend’s wedding.
 A week later we went to a cousin’s high school graduation in Denver and we hiked at [Mount Falcon Park](https://www.jeffco.us/1332/Mount-Falcon-Park).